mistakster/postcss-pipeline-webpack-plugin/README.md

   prefix: 'critical',
   // provide an optional string which will be using as a suffix for newly generated files
   suffix: 'processed',
+  // or you can generate the name by yourself
+  transformName: name => 'critical-' + name,
   // you can pass any relevant SourceMap options
   // see https://github.com/postcss/postcss/blob/master/docs/source-maps.md
   map: {}